ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ### Background

-The Geneva Conventions and their Additional Protocols constitute the core of International Humanitarian Law (IHL).
+The Geneva Conventions and their Additional Protocols constitute the core of IHL.
 Some assets enjoy certain specific protections under IHL, including that they must not be attacked, and IHL codifies four types of protective emblems for armed conflict, which inform other parties that marked assets benefit from one or several of these specific protections:

 - The emblems of the Red Cross, Red Crescent, and Red Crystal